 Downtown Dallas has many locations reflecting both Dallas and Human History.
 It is a history that continues to expand as brutal public events, forgotten in history, are now being explored and acknowledged.
 This post is about 4 places downtown.
 They are in all stages: developed, being developed, and yet to be developed.
 They are all within easy walking distance.
 They are numbered on the satellite view image below.
 They reflect us!

 Location #1 is the location of the May 27th 1853 hanging of a 53 year old grandmother and slave who is probably an ancestor to hundreds, possibly thousands, now living.
 Click here to see more details.
 In 1853 she was probably either protecting herself, or her child, when she killed the man to whom she had been loaned, with at least one child, by her owner.
 Slaves were inadequately protected from sexual assault by those in power.
 While there is no proof, the circumstances point to this too common sexual abuse.
 She killed her abuser and died on a scaffolding built for her execution by hanging, May 27th, 1853, on the Dallas County Courthouse square.
 It was witnessed by hundreds who gathered from miles around to see her die, probably the majority of those living in Dallas at the time.
 Judge John Reagan, the Confederate Postmaster General for whom a Dallas Elementary school is still named, oversaw the trial.
 (Click here to see the news that John H. Reagan's name will be removed from the Austin High School given his name beginning with the 2019/20 school year due to his active support for Confederate causes during the Civil War.)

 There is no memorial to Jane Elkins anywhere.
-One is needed to reflect her suffering and the many thousands sexually abused in slavery.
+One is needed to reflect her suffering and the many thousands of those sexually abused in slavery.
 The public needs to know the horror of slavery, the reason why Confederate statues to those who wanted to keep slavery had to be taken out of places of respect, but not out of our history.
 Museums must now struggle with how to most accurately tell this history.